Drug Interactions between Benadryl and Septra

 - Benadryl is used to treat the following conditions:

-- Septra is a member of the drug class sulfonamides.
+- Septra is in the drug class sulfonamides.

 - Bacterial Infection